-- an individual or a company that is an STS taxpayer - the partners of an STS partnership - the trustee or beneficiaries of an STS trust, depending on who is liable for tax on the trust income.
+- an individual or a company that is a small business entity - a partner in a partnership that is a small business entity - a trustee or beneficiary of a trust that is a small business entity, depending on who is liable for tax on the trust income.

-The amount of your tax offset will vary depending on your STS group turnover.
-If your STS group turnover is \$50,000 or less, you can claim a tax offset equal to 25% of your income tax liability attributable to your eligible STS business income.
-The tax offset begins to phase out when your STS group turnover exceeds \$50,000 and is reduced to zero when STS group turnover reaches \$75,000.
+The amount of your tax offset will vary depending on the aggregated turnover of the small business entity.
+If the aggregated turnover is \$50,000 or less, you can claim a tax offset equal to 25% of your income tax liability attributable to your business income.
+The tax offset begins to phase out when the aggregated turnover of the small business entity exceeds \$50,000 and is reduced to zero when the aggregated turnover reaches \$75,000.

-Partners in an STS partnership may be entitled to the tax offset in respect of net STS income earned by the partnership through its business activities providing that the partner's assessable income includes a share of that net STS income.
-However, partners are not entitled to the tax offset in respect of a share of net STS income that the partnership received from another partnership or a trust.
+P A partner in a partnership that is a small business entity may be entitled to the tax offset in respect of net small business income earned by the partnership through its business activities, provided the partner's assessable income includes a share of that net small business income.
+However, partners are not entitled to the tax offset in respect of a share of net small business income that the partnership received from another partnership or a trust.

-Beneficiaries and trustees of an STS trust may be entitled to the tax offset in respect of net STS income earned by the trust through its business activities providing that the assessable income of those entities includes a share of that net STS income.
-However, beneficiaries and trustees of a trust are not entitled to the tax offset in respect of a share of net STS income that the trust received from another trust or a partnership.
+Beneficiaries and trustees of a trust that is a small business entity may be entitled to the tax offset in respect of net small business income earned by the trust through its business activities, provided the assessable income of those entities includes a share of that net small business income.
+However, beneficiaries and trustees of a trust are not entitled to the tax offset in respect of a share of net small business income that the trust received from another trust or a partnership.

-The table below summarises where a partner in an STS partnership and a beneficiary and trustee of an STS trust may be entitled to an ETO in respect of different sources of net STS income
+Table 12 summarises where a partner in a partnership that is a small business entity and a beneficiary and trustee of a trust that is a small business entity may be entitled to an entrepreneurs' tax offset for different sources of net small business income.

-Source of net STS income ETO entitlement Derived from the partnership or trust's business activities Received by this partnership or trust from another STS partnership or trust For a partner in an STS partnership Possible entitlement (subject to the eligibility criteria) No entitlement For a beneficiary of an STS trust assessed under section 97 Possible entitlement (subject to the eligibility criteria) No entitlement For a trustee of an STS trust assessed under section 98 Possible entitlement (subject to the eligibility criteria) No entitlement For a trustee of an STS trust assessed under section 99 or 99A Possible entitlement (subject to the eligibility criteria) No entitlement
+Source of net small business income Entrepreneurs' tax offset entitlement Derived from the partnership or trust's business activities Received by this partnership or trust from another partnership or trust that is a small business entity For a partner in a partnership that is a small business entity Possible entitlement (subject to the eligibility criteria) No entitlement For a beneficiary of a trust that is a small business entity assessed under section 97 Possible entitlement (subject to the eligibility criteria) No entitlement For a trustee of a trust that is a small business entity assessed under section 98 Possible entitlement (subject to the eligibility criteria) No entitlement For a trustee of a trust that is a small business entity assessed under section 99 or 99A Possible entitlement (subject to the eligibility criteria) No entitlement

-Partners, beneficiaries and trustees entitled to the tax offset must show the required information at this item and at item 59 Statement of distribution.
+Partners, beneficiaries and trustees entitled to the entrepreneurs' tax offset must show the required information at this item and at item 61 Statement of distribution.